stardog-union/stardog-blog/content/posts/2017-pathfinder.md

 heroShot = "https://blog.stardog.com/img/pathfinder_graph.png"
 +++

-We're adding graph traversal, or path finding, to Stardog to support a broader range of graph queries and analysis.
-Now that we've figured out how to [extend SPARQL solutions](extending-the-solution), we can more easily introduce a path finding extension to SPARQL.<!--more-->
+We're adding graph traversal to Stardog to support a broader range of graph queries and analysis.
+Now that we've figured out how to [extend SPARQL solutions](extending-the-solution), we can more easily make Stardog traverse graphs to find paths and other relationships.<!--more-->

 ## Background